 Instructions

-For Doughnuts:
+For Donuts

 - In a large bowl, combine the dry ingredients (flour, sugar, baking powder, cinnamon, baking soda, and salt).
 Set aside.